Rerrkirrwanga Mununggurr

-Rerrkirrwanga Mununggurr is an artist from Arnhem Land, Northern Territory, Australia, renowned for her finally detailed paintings on bark.
-She is the youngest daughter of the artist Djutjadjutja Munungurr who taught her to paint.
-In the 1990s Rerrkirrwanga finished some of the works attributed to her father.
+Rerrkirrwanga Mununggurr is an Australian artist renowned for her finely detailed paintings on bark.
+In some publications Rerrkirrwanga is referred to as Rerrki, which appears to be a nickname from her older sister Marrnyula Mununggurr.
+She is the youngest daughter of the artist Djutjadjutja Munungurr.
+Her husband, Yalpi Yunupinu, helped train Rerrkirrwanga in the traditions that he painted in addition to what she learned from her father.
+In the 1990s, Rerrkirrwanga finished many of his works even though they are attributed to her father.
 She now has authority to paint her own stories and her large-scale works on bark are in Australian and international collections.

 Biography

-Born in 1971 in Arnhem Land, her family is part of the Djapu clan of the Yolngu people.
-Her father Djutjadjutja Munungurr, older sister Marrnyula Mununggurr, and mother Nonggirrnga Marawili all work as artists.
+Rerrkirrwanga Mununggurr was born in 1971 in Arnhem Land, Northern Territory, Australia, and her family is part of the Djapu clan of the Yolngu people.
+Her father Djutjadjutja Munungurr, older sister Marrnyula Mununggurr, and mother Nonggirrnga Marawili have all worked as artists within the Aboriginal community.
 She is married to Gumatj artist Yalpi Yunupingu.

-Rerrkirrwanga works actively at the Buku-Larrnggay Mulka Art Centre located in Yirrkala, an Aboriginal community about 700 kilometres east of Darwin.
+Rerrkirrwanga was one of the first printmakers at Buku-Larrnggay Mulka Art Centre and she continues to be an active artist in the centre.
+The Buku-Larrnggay Mulka Art Center is located in Yirrkala, an Aboriginal community about 700 kilometers east of Darwin.
 This is the Indigenous community-controlled art centre of Northeast Arnhem Land.